top of page

 Take the Alderney Ferry to Dartmouth

-Dartmouth is also a great place to eat and drink, as it has an up-and-coming craft beer scene and exciting food culture.
+Dartmouth is also a great place to eat and drink.
 We ate our last meal of our trip at Canteen on Portland, and the food was some of the best that we ate on our trip and we would highly recommend it.

 The Discovery Centre